 The Optimistic Push Protocol provides a safety net for clients who have fallen behind by allowing clients to obtain missing updates without giving back a set of updates of equivalent value.
 Optimistic pushes follow the same structure as balanced exchanges.
 Partner selection is nearly identical.
-In round r, client S uses $\langle r, \text{OPT} \rangle_S$ to seed the PRNG and ultimately selects a partner R in the same way as in the Balanced Exchange protocol.
+In round r, client S uses $\langle r, \mathsf{OPT} \rangle_S$ to seed the PRNG and ultimately selects a partner R in the same way as in the Balanced Exchange protocol.

 The main difference between Balanced Exchange and Optimistic Push lies in what the parties disclose to each other during the history exchange and in how they determine the content of their respective briefcases during the update exchange.
 In particular, for the history exchange S forwards to R two lists: a young list, which contains the identifiers of some of the most recent updates S knows, and an old list, which contains the identifiers of updates that S is missing and that are about to expire.
 If R has nothing to offer from the old list, R terminates the exchange.
 Otherwise, R replies with a want list, which contains the identifiers of c updates from the young list that R is actually missing.
 S and R then exchange briefcases.
 S's briefcase contains the c updates from the want list with an appropriate plaintext description of the update ids.
-R's briefcase also contains c updates, but the plaintext description does not identify the particular updates, only that c items are inside each of which can be either from the old list or junk, and at least one of those updates is from the old list.
-R places up to c updates from S's old list inside.
-If R has $b \leq c$ updates from S's old list, then it includes those b updates and c - b junk updates.
+In contrast, R's briefcase contains the largest number $b \le c$ updates from S's old list that R possesses and c - b junk updates.
+Furthermore, the plaintext description on R's briefcase does not identify the exact contained updates, only that c items are inside each of which can either be junk or from the old list.
 It is this flexibility to exchange deterministically generated junk data for good data that allows a receiver that has fallen behind to catch up.